 - sunburn – ultraviolet radiation is present, even in cold and cloudy conditions.
 This, and the reflections off the snow, can cause sunburn to exposed skin.
 What many people may think is 'windburn' is actually sunburn

-- snow blindness - this is sunburn of the cornea of the eye, caused by ultraviolet radiation.
+- snow blindness – this is sunburn of the cornea of the eye, caused by ultraviolet radiation.
 Symptoms include painful, watery eyes and temporary blurring of vision.
-Snow blindness can be prevented by wearing snow goggles or wrap-around sunglasses with 95 to 100 per cent UV protection.
+Snow blindness can be prevented by wearing snow goggles or wrap-around sunglasses with 95 to 100% UV protection.

 Requirements of winter and snow sports

-There is nearly infinite scope for participants in winter and snow sports to place increasingly challenging physical demands on themselves as they improve their skills.
-Tasks will require various levels of strength, flexibility, coordination and balance.
+There are many opportunities for participants in winter and snow sports to increase the physical demands on themselves as their skills improve.
+Tasks require various levels of strength, flexibility, coordination and balance.

 Proper planning, adequate preparation, and suitable equipment and clothing can prevent most winter and snow sport injuries.